63 Stunning Garden Bench Ideas for a Chic Outdoor Oasis

 I think it would be really cool to make these scenes even more beautiful by putting in some stone urns with pretty flowers that change with the seasons, some nicely trimmed boxwoods, and maybe even a fancy wrought iron arbor to add some vertical interest.

-Incorporating Flowers into Outdoor Seating Areas and Arbors
+Pairing Flowers with Garden Seating and Arbors

 One of the easiest ways to liven up a garden is by incorporating seating among the plants.
 My go-to technique is using benches with trellis backs.